arimboor/arimboor.github.io/_posts/2024-06-25-DE-YARA-Hunt-Stolen-cert.md

 ---
-title: Part 4 - Hunting for Signed files with stolen code-signing Cert.
+title: Part 4 - Hunting for files with Stolen code-signing Cert.
 description: Detection Engineering Using YARA Rules for Windows PE Files.
 date: 2024-04-24 12:00:00 -500
 categories: [Detection Engineering, Bytes of Insights - YARA for Incident Response]